jjenkov/pde-pdl-specification/pde-specification.md

 [https://jenkov.com/tutorials/polymorph-data/polymorph-data-encoding.html](https://jenkov.com/tutorials/polymorph-data/polymorph-data-encoding.html)

+## PDE Fields
+Data encoded in PDE is encoded in "fields".

+A PDE field consists of:

+- Field type
+- Field value

+PDE fields use a "type-length-value" encoding.
+This encoding is specified later in this document.

+Some PDE fields are atomic meaning the can contain only one value.

+Other PDE fields are composite meaning they can contain nested PDE fields inside them.
+This is also explained in more detail later in this document.

+## PDE Metadata Fields
+PDE Metadata fields are fields that do not themselves contain raw data, but which tell something about the raw data fields following them.

+For instance, a Metadata field might signal that the fields following it belong to a certain sub-stream of fields.
+Or, a Metadata field could signal a gap in the offset of the fields in the field stream (explained later).

+Metadata fields are not considered to have an offset within a PDE field stream, as they are not really part of the data itself - but only considered "signals" in between the data.
+Field offsets are explained later.

+PDE has a few Metadata fields specified that has an official meaning.
+Other than those, you can use Metadata fields to mean whatever you want.
+If you create your own Metadata fields, it is up to you how you interpret them.

-## PDE Files Are Streams of PDE Fields
+## PDE Files And Streams

-A PDE file (or stream) consists of a stream (sequence) of PDE fields.
-This is different from XML and JSON which consists of a single "document" (a single root XML element, or a single root JSON array or object).
+A PDE file consists of a stream (sequence) of PDE fields.
+This is different from XML and JSON which consists of a single "document" (has a single root XML element, or a single root JSON array or object).

-A PDE field contains a data value of a certain data type (field type).
+PDE files do not need to have only a single root field.
+They can have as many PDE fields at the root level as you want.

+A PDE stream is just like a PDE file.
+In fact, a PDE file is also a PDE stream.
+The only difference between files and streams is where you get the PDE stream from.
+A PDE stream you might get returned from a remote service call - or sent to you in an event notification - or similar.
+However, there is no functional difference to a PDE file.

+### Field Offsets in Streams
-Each field within a PDE file (or stream) is considered to have an offset.
-The offset represents the offset of that field from the beginning of the file (or stream).
+Each field within a PDE stream (including files) is considered to have an offset.
+The offset represents the offset of that field from the beginning of the stream (or file).
 The first PDE field has the offset 0.
 The next PDE field has the offset 1 etc.

+Here is an abstract (logical) example PDE field stream:

+    field1     # field with offset 0
+    field2     # field with offset 1
+    field3     # field with offset 2

 Only root level PDE fields have an offset.
 PDE fields nested within another PDE field are not considered to have stream level offsets.

+Here is an abstract (logical) example PDE field stream with fields containing nested fields:

+    field1     # field with offset 0
+        field1_1   # Nested field - no offset
+        field1_2   # Nested field - no offset
+    field2     # field with offset 1
+        field2_1   # Nested field - no offset
+        field2_2   # Nested field - no offset
+    field3     # field with offset 2
+        field3_1   # Nested field - no offset
+        field3_2   # Nested field - no offset

 The offsets are not explicitly visible in the PDE file (or stream).
 They are implicit - and based on the offsets of the fields that preceded it in the file (or stream).

+Note, that Metadata fields are not considered to have an offset, as they are merely considered "signals" between the PDE data fields - not data fields themselves.

+### Offsets Enable Incremental Processing and Subscription

+PDE field offsets enable you to use PDE field streams as a means of subscribing to changes either from the beginning of a PDE field stream (offset 0), or from the last offset you have already received (e.g. offset 4785).

+Similarly, you could do partial / incremental processing of a PDE file.
+If you have already processed up to offset N of a PDE file, you can continue from offset N+1 the next time you open the file.

+PDE field offsets also enable easy incremental replication of PDE files and streams between computers.

+### Offset Gaps
 It is possible to have offset gaps in a PDE stream.
 For instance, if a PDE stream represented a change log for a system, and you decide to create a snapshot of that stream - the resulting snapshot PDE field stream (or file) might have less PDE fields than the original - because some of the fields from the original stream are now represented by a single field containing all the changes made to the abstract entity referenced by the replaced PDE fields.

-Offset gaps will be modeled using metadata fields - just like sub-stream IDs.
+Offset gaps will be modeled using metadata fields.

-PDE field offsets enable you to PDE field streams as a means of subscribing to changes either from the beginning of a PDE field stream (offset 0), or from the last offset you have already received (e.g. offset 4785).

-Similarly, you could to partial / incremental processing of a PDE file.
-If you have already processed up to offset N of a PDE file, you can continue from offset N+1 the next time you open the file.

-PDE field offsets also enable easy incremental replication of PDE files and streams between computers.

-Here is an abstract example of a PDE field stream:
+Here is an abstract example of a PDE field stream with an offset gap:

     field     # field with offset 0
     field     # field with offset 1